bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-### Use Case 2: During Boot, Load Code that Remains Cached
+### Loading Code That Is Externally Cached

-Some configurations take a class or module object, and they store it in a place that is not reloaded.
-It is important that these are not reloadable, because edits would not be reflected in those cached stale objects.
+Some applications take a class or module object, and store it in an external place that is not reloaded.
+If this class or module is reloadable you run into the [stale object](#reloading-and-stale-objects) problem.
 One example is middleware:

 ```ruby
 config.middleware.use MyApp::Middleware::Foo
 ```

-When you reload, the middleware stack is not affected, so it would be confusing that `MyApp::Middleware::Foo` is reloadable.
-Changes in its implementation would have no effect.
+When you reload, the middleware stack is not affected.
+It would be confusing for `MyApp::Middleware::Foo` to be reloadable since changes in its implementation would have no effect.

 Another example is Active Job serializers: